ninmore/Artillery-Firewalld/README.md

+### Important!
+This version of Artillery is using Firewalld and Ipset so please make sure that you install them otherwise it will not work.
+This is also going to be custom version that will be sligtly modified in different ways for my liking.

 Artillery is a combination of a honeypot, monitoring tool, and alerting system.
 Eventually this will evolve into a hardening monitoring platform as well to detect insecure configurations from nix systems.
 It's relatively simple, run ```./setup.py``` and hit yes, this will install Artillery in ```/var/artillery``` and edit your ```/etc/init.d/rc.local``` to start artillery on boot up.

 ### Features